ArcticSnow/TopoPyScale/README.md

 #----------------------------------------------------------
 #            OPTIONAL: if using jupyter lab

-# if you want to add this Python kernel to your jupyter lab
+# add this new Python kernel to your jupyter lab PATH
 python -m ipykernel install --user --name downscaling
 ```